nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * `add assessment n/Test m/1` creates a new assessment that is tied to the 1st module shown when `list module` is run.

-#### Deleting an assessment: `delete assessment`
+#### Delete an assessment: `delete assessment`

 Delete any assessment from TAssist by specifying its index.

 Format: `delete assessment INDEX`

 * Deletes the assessment at the specified `INDEX`.
-* The index refers to the index number shown in the displayed class groups list.
+* The index refers to the index number shown in the displayed assessments list.
+* The assessment is removed from both the displayed list and the original list.
 * The index **must be a positive integer** 1, 2, 3, …​

 Examples: